rhdtownsend/gyre/doc/source/user-guide/advanced-usage/non-ad-oscillations.rst

 Note the :nml_n:`nonadiabatic` parameter in the :nml_g:`osc` namelist group, and the :nml_n:`diff_scheme` parameter in the :nml_g:`num` namelist group.
 The :nml_n:`restrict_roots`\ =\ :nml_v:`.FALSE.`
-setting, also in the :nml_g:`num` namelist group, tells GYRE not to reject any modes that have :math:`\sigmar` outside the frequency range specified by the :nml_g:`scan` namelist group; this ensures that modes whose non-adiabatic frequencies fall just outside the frequency grid are still found.
+setting, also in the :nml_g:`num` namelist group, tells :program:`gyre` not to reject any modes that have :math:`\sigmar` outside the frequency range specified by the :nml_g:`scan` namelist group; this ensures that modes whose non-adiabatic frequencies fall just outside the frequency grid are still found.

 .. _non-ad-minmod: